 After a lung cancer diagnosis, your doctor will determine the next steps in your treatment.
 Lung cancer is when abnormal cells develop and divide in the lungs.
 Although the disease starts in the lungs, it can spread to other parts of the body.
 So it’s important to detect it early and receive treatment.

-Treatment for lung cancer varies.
-Options include chemotherapy drugs or radiation to destroy cancer cells.
-Another option is immunotherapy, which can boost your immune system to fight the disease.
 Your doctor may also recommend surgery.
 This depends on the size of the tumor, its location within the lungs, and whether it has spread to nearby organs and tissue.

 Surgery removes cancerous tumors from the body.
 It’s often used to treat early stage non-small cell lung cancer (NSCLC).
 If your doctor believes surgery is the best approach, you may have one of the following procedures.